omkar-tenkale/ExplodingComposable/README.md

 Download the [sample app](https://github.com/omkar-tenkale/ExplodingComposable/releases/download/1.0.1/ExplodingComposableDemo.apk) or explore the [sample project](https://github.com/omkar-tenkale/ExplodingComposable/tree/master/app/src/main/java/dev/omkartenkale/explodable/sample)

+## How it Works 🔧
+Curious about how the library works under the hood?
+Check out this in-depth [Medium article](https://proandroiddev.com/creating-a-particle-explosion-animation-in-jetpack-compose-4ee42022bbfa) for all the details

 ## Discuss 💬

 Have any questions, doubts or want to present your opinions, views?
 You're always welcome.
 You can [start a discussion](https://github.com/omkar-tenkale/ExplodingComposable/discussions)